Mushishy/artemis-frontend/docs/admin-guide.md

 When creating a pool, a Note with a maximum of 15 characters is used as a human-readable identifier, and a topologyId is selected along with a pool type, which determines the input for users.
 Team inside Users and Teams input serves as a reference for creating users in CTFd, which will be explained in detail later.

 ### 1. Individual
-Each user has their own pool, which they can access.
+Each user has their own range, which they can access.

 ![](./img/6_create_individual.png)

 ### 2. Shared
-Each user has a main user whose pool is shared with them.
+Each user has a main user whose range is shared with them.
 There is an option to search for available main users who are not currently assigned as main users in other pools.

 ![](./img/7_create_shared.png)